klm4life/pomodoro/README.md

-Pomodoro timer made with tutorial from
+Pomodoro timer made with help from tutorial by Camillio Vasini

 https://camillovisini.com/article/create-macos-menu-bar-app-pomodoro/